 - Admission to Ancient Akrotiri Santorini is not included in the price but all admission and wine tasting charges at the wineries are included

 - This tour sells out fast and has only perfect reviews.

 General Admission € 14 but discounts occur in Santorini for many types of traveler (university students, seniors, etc.) See the full list of fees and discounts below.

 Ancient Akrotiri archaeological site operates on a timetable divided into winter and summer.
 These are the site’s opening days and times:

 Over an excellent meal, Santorini wine and while a spectacular sunset occurs, you can reflect upon the sophisticated, vibrant, and full of life the culture and people of Ancient Akrotiri.
 Cultures rise and fall and sometimes our view of history needs to be modified.
 Akrotiri invites us to reconsider our own history and it gives us a new appreciation for the Greek people and their proud heritage.

 Links and Further Information

-Choosing where to stay in Santorini can be hard.
+- Choosing where to stay on the beautiful Greek island of Santorini can be hard.
 See my comprehensive breakdown of the villages of the island, the pros, and cons of staying in each location and the best Santorini hotels for different budgets in each village here.
 If you are considering staying in the southern part of Santorini, hotels at Akrotiri beach (Red beach) are included in this complete accommodation guide.